thephez/backup-readme/core/markdown/core-guide-dash-features-instantsend.md

 | --- | --- |
 | Mainnet | 6 Blocks (normal transactions)<br>**100 Blocks (mining/masternode rewards)** |
 | Testnet / Regtest / Devnet | 2 Blocks |
+[block:callout]
+{
+  "type": "info",
+  "body": "Protocol version 70220 implements [DIP22](https://github.com/dashpay/dips/blob/master/dip-0022.md) which adds the `isdlock` message as a replacement for the `islock` message.
+Once the transition is complete, the `islock` message will be deprecated.", "title": "Transition to Deterministic InstantSend lock" }
+[/block]
 The introduction of the <<glossary:Long-Living Masternode Quorum>> feature in Dash Core 0.14 provided a foundation to scale InstantSend.
 The transaction input locking process (and resulting network traffic) now occurs only within the quorum.
-This minimizes network congestion since only the [`islock` message](core-ref-p2p-network-instantsend-messages#islock) produced by the locking process is relayed to the entire Dash network.
+This minimizes network congestion since only the [`islock` message](core-ref-p2p-network-instantsend-messages#islock) or [`isdlock` message](core-ref-p2p-network-instantsend-messages#isdlock) produced by the locking process is relayed to the entire Dash network.
 This message contains all the information necessary to verify a successful transaction lock.

 # Management via Spork